shah jahan mosque thatta

 Also known as Jamia Masjid Thatta, Shahjahani Mosque, Badshahi Mosque Thatta

-Location Eastern Thatta, Sindh, Pakistan
+Location The Shah Jahan Mosque is located in Eastern Thatta, Sindh, Pakistan

 Coordinates 24°44′50″N, 67°55′41″E